This website uses cookies to ensure you get the best experience on our website. Learn more

 Eligibility requirements and Active Directory

 Some of the security policies and practices insurers may look for include endpoint detection and response, multi-factor authentication, end-user training, vulnerability management, and more.
-Every cyber insurance policy may have different requirements to meet eligibility, or may assess different risks to determine the rate.
+Every cyber insurance policy might have different requirements to meet eligibility, or could assess different risks to determine the rate.
 In general, these are elements that most cybersecurity programs should have in place.

-For organizations using Active Directory, here’s what you need to prepare if you are considering cyber insurance, or updating your existing coverage.
+For organizations using Active Directory, here’s what you need to prepare if you’re considering cyber insurance, or updating your existing coverage.

 Privileged access management and privileged accounts use